 “I think I might,” (choose one): “stop/ease up/workout less/take a break from weight lifting/

 You ARE Getting Bigger and there are a few reasons why.

 This is the normal amount of muscle mass you need to stay healthy, you won’t end up looking like a

-According to Zatsiorsky and Kreamer in Science and Practice of Strength Training, women need to train with heavy weights not only to strengthen the muscles but also to cause positive adaptations in the bones and connective tissues. –via www.crossfittt.com
+“According to Zatsiorsky and Kreamer in Science and Practice of Strength Training, women need to train with heavy weights not only to strengthen the muscles but also to cause positive adaptations in the bones and connective tissues.” –via www.crossfittt.com

-The problem is that women get quickly scared when they start lifting weights and strength training because they quickly build muscle before they start to lose the fat surrounding the muscle.
+When they start lifting weights and strength training because they quickly build muscle before they start to lose the fat surrounding the muscle.

 I know a lot of women who have stopped working out because they think they’re getting bigger.

 The reality is this: it’s REALLY hard for women to get big and bulky without doing hormonal treatments.
 Women who lift get smaller.

 If you notice your thighs getting bigger this is a sign that your body is in a state of transition.